-- Type the number of period for your load in cell C3
+- Type the number of periods for your load in cell C3

 Search for the "PMT" Excel formula in the "Select a function:" menu and press ok.

-Create cell reference in which your details have been entered.
+Create a cell reference in which your details have been entered.

 - Type cell C2 inside the "Rate" field window.
 The "Rate" field will now pull the information from this cell.

 - Type cell C3 inside the "Nper" field window.

 - Type cell C1 inside the "PV" field window.

 Leave the "FV" and "Type" fields blank and click ok.
 Your monthly payment will be shown in cell C4.